Are Chemical Drain Cleaners Safe?

 We do not recommend using chemical drain cleaners, especially when there’s usually a mechanical method to remove that drain clog, and one that’s not only a safe alternative but an effective one at that!

 Do you have a stubborn clog that needs clearing?
-If you are not the DIY-type, or you prefer to call in a professional who won’t use a hazardous chemical, we encourage you to contact A-1 Sewer & Septic Inc. for a no-obligation quote from one of our Kansas City plumbers!
+If you are not the DIY-type, or you prefer to call in a professional who won’t use a hazardous chemical, we encourage you to contact A-1 Sewer & Septic Inc. for a quote from one of our Kansas City plumbers!